michaelmburu/portfolio-website-nextjs-vercel/content/index.md

 <Sep size={12} />

-As a Technical Product Manager, I excel in user-centered design thinking for both enterprise and consumer markets.
+As a Technical Product Manager, I excel in design thinking for both enterprise and consumer markets.
 My expertise lies in delivering innovative solutions, prioritizing user needs, and driving seamless collaborations across teams.

 ---achievements